-Fig. 18 Glass Substrate And Spacer Assembled To Form A Sealant Cavity (Tape Or Clamp Substrates Together Prior To Injecting The Sealant)
+Fig. 18 Glass Substrate and Spacer Assembled to form a Sealant Cavity (Tape or Clamp Substrates Together Prior to Injecting the Sealant)

 H-8 STANDARD TEST METHOD FOR DETERMINING TENSILE ADHESION PROPERTIES OF STRUCTURAL SEALANTS AFTER EXPOSURE TO (TEMPERATURE, WATER AND WEATHERING)

-Follow the testing methodology as outlined in Annex H with rate of pull of 12.7 mm/min. and determine the average ultimate tensile value for each group of five specimens prepared as described below.
+Follow the testing methodology as outlined in above with rate of pull of 12.7 mm/min. and determine the average ultimate tensile value for each group of five specimens prepared as described below.

 Prepare, a total of 25 specimens for testing, except that the distance between substrates will be 9.5 mm.
 Cure all specimens for 21 days at standard conditions.
 Condition and test the specimens as described below.